 Most pupils receive a place at one of their preferred secondary schools.
 98% of children were offered a place on National Offer Day at one of their three preferred schools and 93% were offered a place at their first preference school.
 Suffolk County Council received 8,083 applications from parents and carers indicating which secondary school they would prefer their child to transfer to in September 2023.
 This is approximately 300 more applications than received last year.
 Families who applied online can log on to the Admissions Portal from today to see the school their child has been offered.
 They will also receive an email to confirm this offer.
 99% of pupils receive a preferred primary school place on National Offer Day.
-99% of children were offered a place at their first preference school.
+99% of children were offered a place on National Offer Day at one of their three preferred primary schools and 96% were offered a place at their first preference school.
 Suffolk County Council received 7,056 applications from parents and carers indicating which primary school they would prefer their child to join in September 2023.
-Families who applied online can log on to see the school their child has been offered they would prefer their child to join in September 2023.
-Families who applied online can log on to the Admissions Portal from today to see the school they may school they would prefer their child to join in September 2023.
 Families who applied online can log on to the Admissions Portal from today to see the school their child has been offered.
-They will be sent to parents who made a paper application.
+They received an email to confirm this offer.
+Letters will be sent to parents who made a paper application.